BrewPi/brewpi-developerdocs/source/brewpi-embedded.rst

 A container is itself an object, and maintains logical grouping of (sub)objects.
 All objects in the controller exist in a container
 - it's not possible for an object to exist outside a container.

-Objects are stored in the container at a particular index, starting with 0.
-Objects can be added to the container and use a container-chosen index (the next one that is free) or the object can be assigned to a specific index in the container, replacing any object previously existing at that location.
+Objects are stored in the container at a particular index, starting with 0, up to some value N-1, where N is the size of the container.
+Note that a container of size N does not have to have N objects - some or all of the slots may have no object assigned to them.

+Containers may be open or closed.
+An open container allows new objects created in it or objects deleted from it.
+An open container supports the Fetch Next Slot command which finds the ID of an available slot in the container.
+Closed containers do not allow objects to be created or removed, only existing objects can be retrieved.

 Once an object is added to a container, it maintains the same index until that object is removed.
 Even if objects at lower indexes are removed, this has no bearing on the indexes of other objects in the container.

 The Root Container
 ------------------